ansys/pylumerical/doc/source/user_guide/accessing_simulation_results.rst

 =============================

 Simulation results are typically stored in datasets simulation or monitor objects Lumerical products.
-This article will describe how datasets and raw simulation data can be accessed and processed when using the Python API.
+This article describes how you can access and process datasets and raw simulation data when using the PyLumerical.

-For more information on how basic data types are translated and best practices when transferring data, see the article on :doc:`Passing data <passing_data>`, for more information on Lumerical datasets, see the Lumerical Knowledge Base article `Introduction to lumerical datasets <https://optics.ansys.com/hc/en-us/articles/360034409554-Introduction-to-Lumerical-datasets>`__.
+For more information on how PyLumerical translates basic data types and best practices when transferring data, see the article on :doc:`Passing data <passing_data>`, for more information on Lumerical datasets, see the Lumerical Knowledge Base article `Introduction to lumerical datasets <https://optics.ansys.com/hc/en-us/articles/360034409554-Introduction-to-Lumerical-datasets>`__.

 Accessing datasets
 -------------------

-Datasets are relevant results that have been packaged in a form that makes it possible to readily visualize and explore in Lumerical.
+Lumerical products package relevant results in datasets so that you can readily visualize and explore them.
-These datasets can be passed into the Python workspace using the `getresult <https://optics.ansys.com/hc/en-us/articles/360034409854>`__ method.
+You can use the `getresult <https://optics.ansys.com/hc/en-us/articles/360034409854>`__ method to retrieve these datasets into the Python workspace.

-When datasets are returned into the Python environment, they will be converted into dictionaries, with keys associated with various `attributes and parameters <https://optics.ansys.com/hc/en-us/articles/360034409554-Introduction-to-Lumerical-datasets#toc_3>`__.
+PyLumerical retrieves datasets as dictionaries, with keys associated with various `attributes and parameters <https://optics.ansys.com/hc/en-us/articles/360034409554-Introduction-to-Lumerical-datasets#toc_3>`__.

-Dictionaries converted from datasets will have a special metadata key ``Lumerical_dataset`` which contains identifier values, allows their structure to be preserved when performing a roundtrip back to the Lumerical environment.
+Dictionaries converted from datasets have a special metadata key ``Lumerical_dataset`` which contains identifier values, this key preserves their structure when performing a roundtrip back to the Lumerical environment.
-When passing a dictionary from Python to Lumerical it will be converted into a structure, unless it has the metadata element.
+When passing a dictionary from Python to Lumerical, PyLumerical converts it into a generic structure, unless it has the metadata element.

 Attributes and parameters are both stored as :class:`numpy.ndarray`.
 Parameters are 1-D arrays that acts as a list of parameters.
 For attributes, the dimension of the array depends on the type of dataset, the type of data, and the number of parameters.